python/cpython/Doc/library/statistics.rst

       >>> mode([1, 1, 2, 3, 3, 3, 3, 4])
       3

-   The mode is unique in that it is the only statistic which also applies to nominal (non-numeric) data:
+   The mode is unique in that it is the only statistic in this package that also applies to nominal (non-numeric) data:

    .. doctest::